-Kali Audio’s “Project Independence” IN-8 studio monitor speaker is notable for its three-way architecture, with the midrange driver and tweeter nested together in a coaxial, or coincident, design.
-With the release of the Kali IN-8, we’re taking a close look at coaxial studio monitors — and how they can help solve the real-world problems of phase cancellation and off-axis lobing that are inherent to traditional multi-way speakers.
+Kali Audio’s “Project Independence” IN-8 and IN-5 studio monitor speakers are notable for their three-way architecture, with the midrange driver and tweeter nested together in a coaxial, or coincident, design.
+We’re taking a close look at coaxial studio monitors — and how they can help solve the real-world problems of phase cancellation and off-axis lobing that are inherent to traditional multi-way speakers.

 Two-Way vs. Three-Way Speakers